 The answer to this question depends on the State where this occurred.
 In my State, Washington, should you lose your license following a DUI you must get both an alcohol/drug assessment and complete an 8-hour ADIS class to reinstate your driving privilege.
 I would advise contact your State's...Read more »

 The very simple answer to your question - why we don't take contingency fees in criminal cases - is very simple.
 Doing so may be considered unethical and it is not advised by the Washington State Bar Association.
-To avoid sanctions, we criminal defense attorneys avoid doing anything that may be...Read more »
+To avoid sanctions, we criminal defense attorneys avoid doing anything that may...Read more »

 This set of facts is probably a civil matter and the perfect venue for this case is small claims court.
 Hopefully there is a written agreement and proof that the tools were taken but no money exchanged.
 It’s best to see your local municipal or district court in Washington for a small claims...Read more »